 Note: Use only original replacement parts.
 This will protect your warranty coverage for parts replaced under warranty.
+Usually, we will ask you to return the part to the factory.

 PARTS UNDER WARRANTY

 Contact authorized dealers of this product.
 If they can't supply original replacement part(s), call DESA Heating, LLC at 1-866-672-6040.
 When calling DESA Heating, LLC, have ready